 Taïga smiles.
 For once she agrees with her great aunt.

 In the afternoon it’s time to go “trick or treat-ing”.
-Granny is exhausted after spending the night sewing a fancy costume for the occasion, only using magic on the old Singer machine.
+Granny is exhausted after spending the night watching Missy’s old Singer machine sew a fancy costume for the occasion.

 ‘I don’t understand why you didn’t use your wand?
 I would have.’
 Missy sips her huge cup filled with hot chocolate.
 She licks her lips, efficiently getting rid of the creamy moustache the rich beverage has left on her upper lip.

 ‘I’m sure you would.
-But you know I can’t risk using magic on her again, it’s only been four months since I styled her hair before we took off to Monte Aquila.
-Four months already…’ Granny stifles a yawn.
+But you know I can’t risk using magic on her again, it’s only been a year since I styled her hair before we took off to France.
+A year already…’ Granny stifles a yawn.

 ‘Exactly.
 But just a weak one.’
-She sips her tea and walks over to put another log on the fire.
+Granny sips her tea and walks over to put another log on the fire.

 Missy snorts.
 ‘I think you’re too protective of her.
 I’m sure she can stand a little magic now and then.
 I bet it’s you, who-’ Suddenly she splutters and puts her mug down with a loud bang, spilling chocolate on her skirt.
 She jumps to her feet, staring at the door.